MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-fin-reporting.md

 > Financial reports doesn't work directly with CO2, CH4, or N2O emissions.
 Instead, it uses the CO2 equivalent model and that means you must first configure **CO2e** (carbon-dioxide equivalent) on the **Emission Fees** page.

 > [!NOTE]
-> More details about using financial reports with financial data and chart of accounts can be found at [Build Financial Reports Using Financial Data and Account Categories](bi-how-work-account-schedule.md).
+> More details about using financial reports with financial data and chart of accounts can be found at [Prepare financial reporting with financial data and account categories](bi-how-work-account-schedule.md).

 ## Create a new financial report